 You can have it all on our small group tours of Ireland.
-The 10-day tour of Ireland covers the length and breadth, North and South of our magical Emerald Isle.
-Begin your experience with the very necessary “kiss of the Blarney Stone” where you will receive the treasured “gift of the gab”.
+The 10-day Ultimate small group tour of Ireland covers the length and breadth, North and South of our magical Emerald Isle.
+Spoil yourself throughout this ten-day tour with unrivaled scenery, a feast of tradition, history, culture, castles and the great outdoors.

 Cross the border to Northern Ireland and lose yourself at the Giant’s Causeway on Antrim’s coastline and be blown away at the Titanic Experience in Belfast – the world’s most famous ship.